 Know Your Deal Breakers

 Especially since they might be different from when you were in your 20s and 30s.
 “When you know what you won’t tolerate, it’s easier to date smart,” says April Masini, a New-York-based relationship and etiquette expert.
 “For instance, if you don’t want to date someone who has kids, you’ll save yourself loads of time by simply saying no to anyone who wants to date you and who already has a brood.
 Same goes for money, religion, and lifestyle.
 Forget judgment—just be true to you and you’ll be successful at dating.”
+And if you’re dabbling in online dating, make sure you know the 30 Worst Phrases to Use on Your Profile.

 Don’t Badmouth Your Ex